 Phase III: ACR Execution

 3. The EEC performs Service Provisioning (as specified in clause 8.3) for all active applications that require ACR.
-Since the location of the UE has changed, the Service Provisioning procedure results in a list of T-EESs that are relevant to the supplied applications and the new location of the UE.
+Service Provisioning procedure results in a list of T-EESs that are relevant to the supplied applications and the new location of the UE and/or new tunnel server used by the UE.
 When in step 1 the ACR for service continuity planning is triggered, then the Connectivity information and UE Location in the Service Provisioning procedure (as specified in clause 8.3) contains the expected Connectivity information and expected UE Location.

 If Service Provisioning results in no T-EES, and if ACR to CAS is supported, then the procedure for ACR with CAS applies as specified in clause 8.8.2A.2.